 - Master’s degree in remedial education ($2 500)

 - Master’s degree in speech therapy ($2 600)

 - Master’s degree in social work or social services ($2 700)

-Aide financière aux études will administer the program and information on the program will be available on its website at the end of August.
+Aide financière aux études administer the program and information on the program is available on its website.